Winter 10-week course dates: January 4 to March 21, 2020 (with holiday break)

 - Short writing assignments reflecting on readings and lectures

-- Prototype pitch on a course technology topic of the student’s choice (with instructor guidance)
+- Research in a course technology of the student’s choice (with instructor guidance)

 - Online interaction with high school students in the United States